goodhood-eu/react-router-manager/README.md

 const routes = [/* routes config */];
 const { location } = history;

-// By default each `getResolver` function gets { match, route, location } object as an argument.
+// By default each static resolver method gets { match, route, location } object as an argument.
 // You can modify that object here as you wish. const getLocals = (request) => ({ ...request, store: reduxStore })